Contentful Privacy Notice

 Unless otherwise stated below, the legal basis to process this type of personal data is GDPR article 6.1(f), our legitimate interests to enable the provision of a functioning and appealing website and user experience and to ensure that our marketing messages are more relevant to the user.
 We will retain your data for as long as we consider it reasonably likely for you (or your organization) to become or remain a customer.
 For retention of cookie data, please refer to the cookie consent manager integrated on our website and in the Web App.
 To the extent that we use any tracking technologies, such as cookies, that are not technically essential, the legal basis for processing such data originating from the European Union is GDPR article 6.1(a), that is your consent that we request via the cookie consent manager.

-If you sign up for our services or download certain materials from our website (such as a whitepaper), we will use your identifiers and internet activity, along with information such as firmographic information we receive about you from third parties (our marketing service providers), to provide you with tailored marketing (see below in “Marketing”).
+If you sign up for our services or give us your consent for example when downloading certain materials from our website (such as a whitepaper), we will use your identifiers and internet activity, along with information such as firmographic information we receive about you from third parties (our marketing service providers), to provide you with tailored marketing (see below in “Marketing”).
 Such firmographic information allows us to analyse a deeper subset of data from which we may present personalized content and messages, for example to analyze if you or your organization would benefit from or be interested in certain service features or information related to our services.
 The legal basis of our processing your data this way is GDPR article 6.1(f), that is our legitimate interests to ensure that our content and messaging (including customer success, sales and marketing) provided to you are more accurate and suitable.
+To the extent that we require your consent, the legal basis for processing your data is your consent as per GDPR article 6.1(a).

 The below sections apply to various third-party services and content that are integrated into our website and our Web App.
 Please note that information about cookies (and similar technologies) integrated in our website and services is in a separate cookie notice on this site available via contentful.com/legal.